v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 Expression , AssignmentExpression
 ```

-Similarly, if we try to use a `CPEAAPL` as an `ArrowParameters`, the following restrictions apply:
+Similarly, if a `CPEAAPL` occurs in the place of `ArrowParameters`, the following restrictions apply:

 :::ecmascript-algorithm
 > [Static Semantics: Early Errors](https://tc39.es/ecma262/#sec-arrow-function-definitions-static-semantics-early-errors)